jooby-dev/jooby-docs/docs/basics.md

 [CorrectTime2000](./commands/CorrectTime2000.md) is for minor time corrections (less than `127` seconds).

+There may be some hour values loss in case of negative time correction.
 It is recommended to maintain time lag no more than 30 seconds.